1morsj/fluffy-sniffle/_posts/2007-08-16-our-lives-controlled-from-some-guys-couch.md

 tags:
 - Opinions
 - Patently Me
-title: Our Lives, Controlled From Some Guyâ€™s Couch
+title: Our Lives, Controlled From Some Guy's Couch
 ---

 JOHN TIERNEY of the www.nytimes.com writes how Our Lives might be [controlled from some guy's couch](http://www.nytimes.com/2007/08/14/science/14tier.html)